-Additionally, many Japanese corporations like Kikkoman, Japan Airlines, and Mitsubishi have company logos that originate from family crests (see Figure 6).
+Additionally, many Japanese corporations like Kikkoman, Japan Airlines, and Mitsubishi have company logos that originate from family crests (see Figure 5).
 Their use as corporate logos and their service as models for design in developing trademarks has remained strong.

 Mitsubishi’s Yataro Iwasaki, the founder of the old Mitsubishi organization, chose the three-diamond mark as the emblem for his company.
 The mark is suggestive of the three-leaf crest of the Tosa Clan, Yataro’s first employer, and of the three stacked rhombuses (diamonds) of the Iwasaki family crest.

-Woefully, though, kamon is losing its essential meaning with each passing generation despite its popularity as art and fashion designs, a rising number of Japanese Americans aren’t even aware of their family crest, not interested or don’t care has increased over the years and generations, especially among the Yonsei (四世, fourth generation) and Gosei
+(三世) is far from the exception.
+Despite its popularity as art and fashion designs, a rising number of Japanese Americans aren’t even aware of their family crest, not interested or don’t care has increased over the years and generations, especially among the Yonsei (四世, fourth-generation) and Gosei

 Preserving a waning tradition

-A type of wagashi is namagashi 生菓子, which is commonly served as an accompaniment for tea ceremonies.
-It’s handmade from mochi, azuki bean paste and often has a soft, mold-able texture (see Figure 7).
-Wagashi can also be made using kashigata 菓子型 or wooden molds often carved from cherry wood (see Figure 8).
+A type of wagashi is namagashi (生菓子), which is commonly served as an accompaniment for tea ceremonies.
+It’s handmade from mochi, azuki bean paste, and often has a soft, mold-able texture (see Figure 6).
+Wagashi can also be made using kashigata (菓子型) or wooden molds often carved from cherry wood (see Figure 7).
 Common kashigataka mon motifs in the Edo period were the kiku (菊, chrysanthemum), sakura

 For these reasons, I became very excited when recently learning of the existence of the Ebata family crest.
-Until then, I had never seen my family’s crest nor did my family speak of one.
+Until then, I had never seen my family’s crest, nor did my family speak of one.
 As far as I was concerned, I didn’t think my family even had one, let alone two, so I had never given it much thought, except until now.
 My interest in kamon was suddenly peaked.

 UNCOVERING MY FAMILY’S KAMON

-Consequently, I was inclined to accept the kamon from my great-grandfather’s gravestone since it was the only tangible evidence available, making it irrefutable verification.
+Consequently, I was inclined to accept the kamon from my great-grandfather’s gravestone.
+It was the only tangible evidence available, making it irrefutable verification.
 However, I didn’t know enough about Japanese kamon and my family’s history to disregard my auntie’s claim.
 My auntie’s case was intriguing since family crests do share a strong connection with kimono.
 It was usual for kamon to be a decoration on formal kimono worn on ceremonial occasions, so her claim seems legitimate as well.
 Unfortunately, actual physical evidence of this crest on the kimono was not available.

 A DIFFICULT TASK…

 Undertaking this task wasn’t going to be easy for a few reasons.
-First, most commoners didn’t adopt kamon until about 150 years ago during the Meiji period when it became compulsory to choose myouji or family names.
+First, most commoners didn’t adopt kamon until about 150 years ago during the Meiji period when it became compulsory to choose myōji or family names.
 Some commoners took unofficial crests during the Edo period.
 But, in 1870, the newly formed Meiji government officially authorized every Japanese citizen to have a family name.
 Then, in 1875, the government made it mandatory that every citizen chooses a family name.

-Second, there may be as many as 20,000 distinctive individual kamon designs in use today in Japan alone, and there’s a lot more research and identification yet to be done by scholars in this area.
+Second, there may be as many as 20,000 distinctive individual kamon designs in use today in Japan alone.
+There’s a lot more research and identification yet to be done by scholars in this area.
 In fact, the actual number of crests is unknown.
-Since kamon weren’t intended for individuals but were the property of a particular family or household and passed down through the generations, thorough research can be challenging.
+Since kamon weren’t intended for individuals but were the property of a family or household and passed down through the generations, thorough research can be challenging.
 Most of the research done so far targets the most common, and on the nobility and samurai families of rank.
 Conclusive research on how families from the farmer/peasant, artisan, and merchant classes acquired their kamon is only just beginning.
-Few Japanese American families know of or can claim a kamon without doing considerable amount research to find their family’s crest back in history.
+Few Japanese American families know of or can claim a kamon without doing considerable research to find their family’s crest back in history.